Guide to Homeschooling in Maine

 Because state governments establish homeschool laws, the homeschooling requirements will differ a bit based on where you live.
 In Maine, there are quite a few things parents will need to keep in mind.
 You should research these homeschool requirements before transitioning to homeschool to ensure you can abide by the laws and guidelines in your state.

-Homeschool parents in Maine will need to file a notice of intent to homeschool followed by an annual letter after that explains they will continue homeschool for the next school year.
+Homeschool parents in Maine will need to file a notice of intent to homeschool, followed by an annual letter after that explains they will continue homeschool for the next school year.
 Parents will also need to select a curriculum that covers certain subjects, such as English and language arts, math, science, and social studies, as well as areas like physical and health education and computer skills.
 Homeschoolers are required to provide instruction for at least 175 days per year.
-For more detailed information about legally homeschooling your student in Maine, the Home School Legal Defense Association and Maine Department of Education are great resources that thoroughly explain everything you need to know.
+For more detailed information about legally homeschooling your student in Maine, the Maine Department of Education is a great resource that thoroughly explain everything you need to know.

 In Maine, homeschool parents must submit a year-end assessment.
 Several types of assessments fulfill this requirement.
 The first option is to submit the student’s test results from a national standardized assessment.
 Homeschoolers may also take local tests; however, this method is much less common.
 Lastly, parents can submit a letter from a certified teacher or advisory board that reviews the student’s progress for the year.

 In addition to filing an annual assessment, there are other things that parents should consider keeping on file, including attendance records, transcripts, progress reports, course materials, and samples of coursework.
 Power Homeschool makes the record keeping process easy by automatically generating these reports.
 Parents can then download and print these documents for their files.

 HOMESCHOOL STANDARDIZED ASSESSMENTS IN MAINE